Cheese and cheese production in the Waldviertel

 Cheese from the Waldviertel

-How to make cheese in the Waldviertel.
-We watched cheese making in the cheese making world in Heidenreichstein in Austria Waldviertel.
+Waldviertel.
 We actually came here by accident.
-We had our visit to Hotel Schwarz Alm in Zwettl an excursion through Lower Austria undertaken.
-As always, we were looking for offers for connoisseurs.
-The promise of experiencing local cheese and cheese making on site finally attracted us to the world of cheese making.
+During our visit to the Hotel Schwarz Alm in Zwettl we went on an excursion through Lower Austria.
+As always, we were looking for offers for foodies.
+The promise of experiencing local cheese and cheese making on site finally attracted us to the Käsemacherwelt (world of cheese making).

-Cheese and cheese making in the cheese maker world
+Cheese and cheese making in the Käsemacherwelt

 Heidenreichstein is about an hour and forty-five minutes from Linz and two hours from Vienna, not far from the border with the Czech Republic.
-The cheese maker world is located there.
+The Käsemacherwelt is located there.
 In this cheese dairy, emphasis is placed on regional ingredients.
 The cheese makers have their milk delivered by local farmers.
 This comes from cows, goats and sheep.
 They use this to make their cheeses.
 In the show dairy we could watch how cheese is made.

 The actual cheese production can only be seen during the week.
 Then the cheese makers work.
 However, we were there on Sunday.
 Therefore we are shown the process of making cheese.
 Actually, I think that's better.
 Because that way we can watch directly how cheese is made.
 And it works like this:

-The milk has to coagulate
+The milk has to curdle

 Through this process, some of the whey already separates from the solid components.
 That's not enough to make cheese.
 Therefore you divide this thick mass with the cheese harp in pieces.
 More whey is separated.
 This is repeated until the desired thickness is achieved.
 How strong it is depends on the kind of cheese you want to make.

-The bath in the brine
+Cheese and cheese making: The bath in the brine

 Then the ripening process begins.
 This may take several weeks to months, depending on the type of cheese.
 During this time, the cheese maker turns the cheese loaf again and again.
-He brushes and washes him.
+He brushes and washes it.
 In the maturing period, the cheese also gets its special features.

 We can observe this process during our visit to the Käsemacherwelt.
 An exciting thing!